Mitarai Digital Folio

 Act 5 53

-Laertes’s dramatic peak falls in Act 4 with 94 lines — the act where the role carries the most weight on stage.
+Laertes’s dramatic peak falls in Act 4 with 94 lines.

 Voice signature